 3 - SUBMISSION OF PROPOSALS

-An invitation will be sent out by the Editorial office of approved proposals and commissioned reviews.
+An invitation will be sent out by the Editorial Office of approved proposals and commissioned reviews.
 This will place a manuscript submission stub under the author’s name on the manuscript submission site.

 Manuscripts will only be able to be submitted through these processes.
 All decisions of the Editorial Review Team are final.

 4 - GUIDELINES FOR PREPARATION OF MANUSCRIPT